DHP-stottepakke/pages/pages/dmp_knowledge_base/2_documentation_quality.md

 **Interested stakeholder**
 (not so much info here at this point in time)
+Research community - caring about the trustworthyness of the research\
+Publishing venue

 **Relevant project phase**
 - planning post-award, active phase